VeronicaHurtado/FinTech-Module1-Challenge/README.md

 Raiz Invest Limited is under the "Wealth Management" FinTech domain, and it is listed on the ASX under the Diversified Financials industry group.

-[//]: # (* What have been the major trends and innovations of this domain over the last 5–10 years?)
 Traditionally, if you need to find someone who can provide advice on investments in Australia, the first step would be to google for Financial Advisors in your area or perhaps asking a friend.
 Then, if you are cautious enough, you would visit the [Financial advisers register](https://moneysmart.gov.au/financial-advice/financial-advisers-register) to make sure you